 Abarim Publications' online Biblical Greek Dictionary

 The verb εικω (eiko I) means to give way, to make way for or to yield to pressure or impulse.
 It's frequently used by the ancient writers but in the Bible it occurs only once, namely in Galatians 2:5, where Paul reports that he and company did not yield in subjection to false brothers in Jerusalem, or that they were not in any way impressed by them.

-The verb εικω (eiko II) is commonly reported to simply mean to resemble or be like, but in fact it's an industrial term that expresses what happens when a mould is pressed into a material like clay or metal: the material gives way under pressure and a likeness of the mould appears.
-The result of this procedure is an εικον (eikon, hence our word "icon"), which is typically a mass produced reproduction or impression of an original prototype.
+The verb εικω (eiko II) is commonly reported to simply mean to resemble or be like, but in fact it's an industrial term that expresses what happens when a mold is pressed into a material like clay or metal: the material gives way under pressure and a likeness of the mold appears.
+The result of this procedure is an εικον (eikon), hence our word "icon", which is typically a mass produced reproduction or impression of an original prototype.

 From our verb derive the following words: